Recent Mortgage Rate Trends

 Lower The Debt-to-Income Ratio

 The Debt-to-Income Ratio is something that lenders look at when receiving applications for a loan.
-By paying off debt and lowering the debt-to-income ratio before shopping for mortgages, the chances of finding better mortgage rates may increase.
+The chances of finding better mortgage rates may increase by paying off debt and lowering the debt-to-income ratio before shopping for mortgages.

 How Does the Federal Reserve Affect Today’s Mortgage Rates?